ePages-de/epages-devportal/beyond-essence/content/tone-of-voice.md

 *Success!
 You've successfully integrated with Google Shopping.
 Start straight away and assign products.*

-#### Error messages

-*Oops, what's going on?
-Your shop is not connected with this payment method.
-Contact our support so that you can be reconnected.*

-*Oops, we broke it.
-(Not your fault.)*

 #### List of keywords/slogans

 * We wanted to take a minute to celebrate with you, because - hey - you did amazingly!